 If someone takes it, will it actually get recycled, or is this just feel-good advertising for Amazon Prime?
 How much time would it take for an ordinary busy person like me to find out how recycle it?

-9:00 a.m.: Check the website shown on the package. how2recycle.info is a real site, and as the label on says, there are stores that accept bags with this kind of plastic, or at least say they do.
+9:00 a.m.: Check the website shown on the package. how2recycle.info is a real site, and as the label on says, some stores accept bags with this kind of plastic, or at least say they do.
 Albertson’s grocery store, a half mile from our house, is one of them.

 It is shipped to Portland, Oregon (100 miles north), then south to Los Angeles where it can be turned into composite lumber for making decks, benches, and playground sets.
 It can also be made into pellets, which can be used to make new bags, pallets, containers, crates, and pipe.
 Albertsons makes money on the program.
 The manager escorted me outside to show off their own recycled plastic bench.